ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

   The Incident Client may further invoke the "incident diagnose" RPC to diagnose this network incident to find the Probable Root Causes.

-* If the Probable Root Causes have been found, the Incident Client can resolve this network incident by invoking the 'incident resolve' RPC operation to ask the Incident Server to resolve it, or dispatching a troubleshooting ticket or using other network functions (routing calculation, configuration, etc.) without being known by the Incident Server.
+* If the Probable Root Causes have been found, the Incident Client can  this network incident by invoking the 'incident ' RPC operation to ask the Incident Server to  it, or dispatching a troubleshooting ticket or using other network functions (routing calculation, configuration, etc.) without being known by the Incident Server.

-* In case of the 'incident resolve' RPC operation invoked by the Incident Client, the Incident Server will monitor the status of the network incident and update the status of network incident to 'cleared' if the incident can be fixed.
+* In case of the 'incident ' RPC operation invoked by the Incident Client, the Incident Server will monitor the status of the network incident and update the status of network incident to 'cleared' if the incident can be fixed.
 For more detailed workflow, please refer to section 5.3.